alexey-martynov/alexey-martynov.github.io/_posts/2026-08-05-complex-latex-usage.md

 text.
 Function names often have parenthesises after name in case of C or C++.

-The straight forward approach is using `\texttt` and similar commands to format them.
-But this leads to very low level formatting and makes any changes chard because different entities use the same command.
+The straightforward approach is using `\texttt` and similar commands to format them.
+But this leads to very low level formatting and makes any changes hard because different entities use the same command.

 The proper way is use semantic markup: for every entity should be its own command to insert it.
 For example, preamble might contain some